Understanding Congenital Heart Defects

 Environmental exposure:

-Heart defects can also be caused by something your mother was exposed to in her pregnancy with you, such as an infection or a drug.
-In this case, the chance that your children will have heart defects is no higher than that of the average person.
+In some cases, CHD can also be caused by something the mother was exposed to in her pregnancy, such as an infection or a drug.

-Critical Congenital Heart Disease (CCHD) accounts for 27% of infant deaths that are caused by birth defects—the most common birth defect in the U.S. Early detection is key.
+Critical Congenital Heart Disease accounts for 25% of infant deaths that are caused by congenital heart disease.
+Early detection is key.

-The American Heart Association encourages all families to ask for a pulse oximetry screening to be administered on all newborns.
+The American Heart Association encourages all families to ask for a pulse oximetry screening for their newborns.